 Samsung Health gives users the full picture.
 The fitness app lets you set goals, see stats, track steps, and so much more.
 Plus, it’s accessible across screens of every size, from your wrist to your phone to your smart TV.
 Find out everything available in the app and what sets it apart in our Samsung Health guide.

 What is Samsung Health?

-Samsung Health is a health and fitness app that encourages users to set goals and stay active.
-Available on your Android or iOS phone, the app tracks activity data with significant health impacts helping you gain insight into your wellbeing.
-It is also the go-to fitness app for Samsung wearables and other devices.
+Samsung Health is a health and fitness app that encourages users to stay active.
+Available on Android and iOS phones, the app tracks activity data with significant health impacts, helping you gain insight into your wellbeing.
+It is also the go-to fitness app for Samsung wearables.

-Samsung Health isn’t necessarily the most complex or data-heavy app available, but it’s a solid platform for maintaining a healthy lifestyle.
-It teams up plenty of tools to help you manage everything from stress and sleep to food and fitness, and organizes all of your data on an intuitive interface.
+The Samsung Health app isn’t necessarily the most complex or data-heavy app available, but it’s a solid platform for maintaining a healthy lifestyle.
+It offers plenty of tools to help you manage everything from stress and sleep to food and fitness, and organizes all of your data on an intuitive interface.
 It also offers a well of resources, including fitness coaches, mindfulness exercises, and a community of like-minded users.

 What does Samsung Health track?

 Samsung Health tracks a lot of the basics.
 It is really a catch-all for users’ most important data and a great tool for managing your overall health.
 Users can record workouts, plus track steps, active minutes, heart rate, and sleep.

 Depending on your device, Samsung Health can automatically track your sleep or you can manually add sleep data.
 Some compatible devices can even track SpO2 levels, snoring, and ambient noise levels while you sleep.